callmedw/oop_game_php_starter/README.md

 To pass this code review with a Meets Expectations the following criteria are required:

 - [x] Class file includes the currentPhrase and selected properties.
-- [ ] Class file includes a constructor which accepts two optional parameters for a phrase string and a selected array.
+- [x] Class file includes a constructor which accepts two optional parameters for a phrase string and a selected array.
 - [ ] If a phrase is not passed, a phrase is randomly selected from a list.
-- [ ] If a phrase is not passed, a phrase is randomly selected from a list.
+- [ ] Phrase class includes the following methods:
     - [ ] addPhraseToDisplay()
     - [ ] checkLetter()
 - [x] Class file includes the phrase and lives properties.